taming-the-state-in-react/taming-the-state-in-react/manuscript/redux/03-A-advanced-actions.md

 }
 ~~~~~~~~

 As you can see, the `completed` property is defined as false.
-In addition you have seen that the action and reducer from the previous chapter did work under these circumstances.
+In addition, you have seen that the action and reducer from the previous chapter did work under these circumstances.
 However, a rule of thumb in Redux is to keep the action payload to a minimum.

-In the example, when you want to add a todo in a todo application, it would need at least the unique identifier and a name of a todo.
+In the example, when you want to add a todo in a Todo application, it would need at least the unique identifier and a name of a todo.
 But the `completed` property is unneccesary.
 The assumption is that every todo that is added to the store will be incomplete.
-It wouldn't make sense in a puristic todo application to add completed todos.
+It wouldn't make sense in a puristic Todo application to add completed todos, would it?
 Therefore not the action would take care about the property but the reducer.

 Instead of simply passing the whole todo object into the list of todos: